sburtner/mat259_w19/assignment1.md

 ### RQ4: What subjects do the maps have?

 ### RQ5: Which regions of the world are covered by the given maps?

+Another possibility of more maps being created (and this relates to RQ2) is that certain regions of the world are undergoing significant changes in their political boundaries.

 ## Research Questions relating to Cultural Interest: